weconsent/Consent-to-Research-Website/README.md

 Enter the Database Settings from the database you created.

 If successful, you can log in to your default Aiki installation.
+Be sure to keep a record of your admin login credentials.

 Finally, load the custom CtR tables into your database, based on the database you created for aiki: